Edmunds raves about the 2020 Honda Insight

 Edmunds also ranked the 2020 Honda Insight number one in its list of best new cars that year.
 The hybrid impressed Consumer Reports with its fuel economy, which outperforms the 2020 Prius.
 J.D.
 Power and Associates gave it passing marks across the board, including resale value.

-Prices for a 2020 Honda Insight reported rangeing from $18,000 to $22,000 for the base trim model.
+Prices for a 2020 Honda Insight reported ranging from $18,000 to $22,000 for the base trim model.
 Great value, incredible fuel economy, and stylish design make this hybrid a well-rounded used car.

 A luxurious feel for less